 Adelaide desalination plant’s water production

-Water production for last month (December 2020) = approximately 485 million litres
+Water production for last month (March 2021) = approximately 2.7 billion litres

 *The Adelaide Desalination Plant is in standby mode during wetter months of the year, when customer demand is typically at its lowest.
 No water is produced during this period, enabling maintenance work to be done while the facility is in standby mode.